A distinguished geometry perspective on multi-time affine quadratic Lagrangians

 \section{Introduction}

-It is important to note that the quadratic multi-time Lagrangians dominates most physical domains.
-We can remind only the theory of elasticity \cite {Olver}, the dynamics of ideal fluids, the magnetohydrodynamics \cite {Got-Isen-Mars}, \cite{Holm-Mars-Ratiu} or the theory of bosonic strings \cite{Gi-Mang-Sard}.
-This fact emphasizes the importance of the geometrization of quadratic multi-time Lagrangians.
-In conclusion, a corresponding Riemann-Lagrange geometry on 1-jet spaces is required.
+It is notable fact that quadratic multi-time Lagrangians are present in most physical domains.
+Illustrative examples are present in the theory of elasticity \cite{Olver}, the dynamics of ideal fluids, the magnetohydrodynamics \cite{Got-Isen-Mars}, \cite{Holm-Mars-Ratiu} and in the theory of bosonic strings \cite{Gi-Mang-Sard}.
+This fact encourages the natural attempt of geometrization for quadratic multi-time Lagrangians.
+This framework implies, as can be seen below, the introduction of a corresponding Riemann-Lagrange geometry on 1-jet spaces.